 \subsubsection{Image-based Representation}

-As the events are sparse and discrete, if we perform event-by-event processing, pixel-wise computation is mandatory and the crucial spatial and temporal correlation among events is neglected.
-Therefore, most DL-based methods adopt the manner of stacking (or converting) events to synchronous 2D image representations (similar to frame-based cameras) as the inputs to DNNs (See Fig.\ref{fig:evenr-representation} (a)).
-The channels of image-based representation are often set to preserve polarities, timestamps, and event counts\cite{maqueda2018event,zhu2018ev,gehrig2019end,deng2020amae,bai2022accurate,deng2021mvf}.
+The straightforward solution to adopt events to the existing DL methods is to stack (or convert) events to synchronous 2D image representations (similar to frame-based cameras) as the inputs to DNNs.
+For example, Moeys \etal ~\cite{moeys2016steering} proposed the first CNN driven by DVS frames to address the blurring issue in a predator-prey robot scenario.
+This study also marks the initial utilization of event count DVS images to guide a DNN using DVS data.
+The channels of image-based representation are often set to preserve polarities, timestamps, and event counts~\cite{maqueda2018event,zhu2018ev,deng2020amae,bai2022accurate,deng2021mvf}.
 Based on how images are formed, we divide the prevailing methods into four types.

 \textbf{Stack based on polarity:} Maqueda \etal \cite{maqueda2018event} set up two separate channels to evaluate the histograms for positive and negative events to obtain two-channel event images, which are finally merged together into synchronous event frames.